miroslavpejic85/mirotalk-admin/README.md

 - **Self-Hosted with PM2:**
     - Set `APP_MANAGE_MODE=pm2`

-Set the instance you want to manage (comma-separated) and the absolute path where are located:
+Specify which instances you want to manage by listing their names (comma-separated), and provide the absolute paths to their directories:

 ```bash
 APP_NAME=mirotalksfu,mirotalk,mirotalkc2c,mirotalkbro,mirotalkwebrtc